-Issuer: Türkiye Garanti Bankası A.Ş. (i.e., the Issuer or the Bank).
-Issuer Legal Entity Identifier (LEI): 5493002XSS7K7RHN1V37 Arrangers: Barclays Bank PLC (" Barclays "), NATIXIS (" NATIXIS ") and/or any other arrangers appointed from time to time in accordance with the Programme Agreement (together the " Arrangers " and, each of them, an " Arranger ").
-Dealer(s): Barclays, BBVA, BNP Paribas, Landesbank Baden-Württemberg, NATIXIS, Société Générale and/or any other dealers appointed from time to time in accordance with the Programme Agreement.
+Issuer Türkiye Garanti Bankası A.Ş. (i.e., the Issuer or the Bank).
+Arrangers Barclays Bank PLC ("Barclays"), Natixis ("Natixis") and/or any other arrangers appointed from time to time in accordance with the Programme Agreement (together the "Arrangers" and, each of them, an "Arranger").
+Dealer(s) Barclays, Bayerische Landesbank, BBVA, BNP Paribas, Landesbank Baden-Württemberg, Natixis, Société Générale and/or any other dealers appointed from time to time in accordance with the Programme Agreement.
 Notwithstanding the appointment of Dealers to the Programme, Covered Bonds may be placed directly with investors by the Issuer as indicated in the applicable Final Terms and all descriptions of the Programme in this Base Prospectus shall be interpreted accordingly.
-Cover Monitor: An entity (the " Cover Monitor ") appointed from time to time pursuant to the Cover Monitor Agreement as an independent monitor to perform certain tests and recalculations in respect of the Statutory Tests when required in accordance with the requirements of the Turkish Covered Bonds Law.
+Cover Monitor An entity (the "Cover Monitor") appointed from time to time pursuant to the Cover Monitor Agreement as an independent monitor to perform certain tests and recalculations in respect of the Statutory Tests when required in accordance with the requirements of the Turkish Covered Bonds Law.
 The initial Cover Monitor is Güney Bağımsız Denetim ve SMMM A.Ş.
 (Ernst & Young Türkiye).
-Offshore Account Bank: The Bank of New York Mellon, London Branch acts as the offshore account bank pursuant to the Offshore Bank Account Agreement (with its successors in such capacity, the " Offshore Account Bank ").
-The Non-TL Designated Account(s), the Hedge Collateral Account(s), the Non-TL Hedge Collection Account(s) (in each case, if applicable) and the Agency Account (together with any additional or replacement accounts opened in the name of the Issuer or the Security Agent, as applicable, and/or for the benefit of the Secured Creditors (or, with respect to the Agency Account, the Reserve Fund Secured Creditors) under the Offshore Bank Account Agreement, the "Offshore Bank Accounts") have been and/or will be established and maintained with the Offshore Account Bank.
+Offshore Account Bank The Bank of New York Mellon, London branch acts as the offshore account bank pursuant to the Offshore Bank Account Agreement (with its successors in such capacity, the "Offshore Account Bank").
+The Non-TL Designated Account(s), the Hedge Collateral Account(s), the Non-TL Hedge Collection Account(s) and the Agency Account (together with any additional or replacement accounts opened in the name of the Issuer or the Security Agent, as applicable, and/or for the benefit of the Secured Creditors (or, with respect to the Agency Account, the Reserve Fund Secured Creditors) under the Offshore Bank Account Agreement, the "Offshore Bank Accounts") have been and/or will be established and maintained with the Offshore Account